 This offers a simple gallery to display photos of your dishes, dining room, or guests.
 The photos will appear as thumbnails, and visitors can click to zoom in.
 Use the “Layout Columns” to change the number of columns in your photo gallery.
 Here, you can also increase or decrease image sizes.
 For example, changing to three instead of four columns will create larger rows of three larger images each.

 For the About section, add a paragraph description of your restaurant.
 If you have an important message you want to convey and it didn’t fit in the hero section, this is where it should go.
 You could include a paragraph of your restaurant’s origin story or why you’re better than other local restaurants.
 For example, you may offer vegan or farm-to-table dishes, or you may be located in a historical building and offer an experience to match.

 This section is hidden by default, so if you want to use it, you can enable it under “Section Order.”
 We have hidden it because only select restaurants should use it.
 Your main website goal is to get visitors to your ordering page, your menu, or to find your address/contact information.
 A text-based section like this can often distract from more important features on your homepage.

 Section: Email Capture

-If haven’t started email marketing yet but are interested in trying it out, Mailchimp has a free version for small businesses.
-Click here to sign up, or learn more about what they offer in our email marketing software buyer’s guide.
+If you haven’t started email marketing yet but are interested in trying it out, Mailchimp has a free version for small businesses.
+Click here to sign up or learn more about what it offers in our email marketing software buyer’s guide.

-Like the header, your footer appears on every page of your website.
-It’s typically used to post website credits, photo credits, and copyright information.
-You can also add up to 6 accolades, which are small icons that represent awards or achievements for your business.
+Like the header, your footer appears on every page of your website and is typically used to post website credits, photo credits, and copyright information.
+You can also add up to six accolades, which are small icons that represent awards or achievements your business has earned.

-Once you’ve finished making edits on the customization menu, click the gear icon up top and select “Save Draft.”
-Then click the X to head back to the main dashboard.
-You can come back to the customization menu at any time to keep working.
+Once you’ve finished making edits using the customization menu, click the gear icon at the top of the customization menu and select “Save Draft.”
+Then click the “X” to head back to the main dashboard.
+You can come back to the customization menu at any time to make more changes.